-The Galaxy S8 Edge is the next in the Edge family of smartphones, which are Samsung’s top flagships and sport a gorgeous curved screen design that no other phone maker has been able to replicate.
+The Samsung Galaxy S8 Edge is the stunning next version of the Edge family of smartphones.
+These are Samsung’s top flagships and sport a gorgeous curved screen design that no other phone maker has been able to replicate.

 Don’t worry.
 Just because Samsung has dropped the Edge name it doesn’t mean that we won’t get a beautifully sloped screen Galaxy S8.
 In fact every Galaxy S8 will have an “Edge” style screen.
-So instead of a flat-screened S8 and curved S8 Edge, we’ll be getting a 5.8-inch curved S8 and a larger 6.2-inch S8 Plus (or S8+ perhaps).
+So instead of a flat-screened S8 and curved S8 Edge, we’ll be getting a 5.8-inch curved S8 and a larger 6.2-inch S8+.
+Samsung uses the S8+ sign rather than calling it the Galaxy S8 Plus.
+That would be a little too similar to Apple.
 See, it all makes sense.

-But how good will the newly-dubbed Galaxy S8 Edge be?
-Read to find out everything you need to know about Samsung’s new phones, from their release date to camera specs and pricing.
+But how good is the newly-dubbed Galaxy S8 Edge?
+Read on to find out everything you need to know about Samsung’s new phones, from their release date to camera specs, battery life and the best S8 deals.

 Read also: Best Galaxy S8 Cases